skrub-data/skrub/doc/modules/multi_column_operations/multi_column_operations.rst

 >>> ToDatetime().fit_transform(df["city"])
 Traceback (most recent call last):
     ...
-skrub.core.RejectColumn: Could not find a datetime format for column 'city'.
+skrub.core._single_column_transformer.RejectColumn: Could not find a datetime format for column 'city'.

 It is possible to change how rejected columns are handled through the ``allow_reject`` parameter.